kubernetes-sigs/krew/docs/DEVELOPER_GUIDE.md

 Those files are called plugin descriptors, they describe the entrypoint of the kubectl plugin.

+See [Plugin Naming Style Guide](NAMING_GUIDE.md) for choosing the right name for your plugin.

 Commit and push the two new files to your public repository.

 ### Making Plugins Publicly Accessible